nya3jp/tast/docs/ARCHITECTURE.md

 A proposal was made to the framework to run the auditctl command between tests for debugging certain failures ([crrev.com/c/2513678](https://crrev.com/c/2513678)).
-Since this logic was specific to Chrome OS, we introduced test hooks to test bundles and asked the author to put the logic there.
+Since this logic was specific to ChromeOS, we introduced test hooks to test bundles and asked the author to put the logic there.
 ***

 *** aside
-**Example**: Chrome OS infra specific APIs
+**Example**: ChromeOS infra specific APIs

-For next-gen Chrome OS infra support, we added to the framework the logic to resolve the target hostname and port with Chrome OS infra specific APIs.
+For next-gen ChromeOS infra support, we added to the framework the logic to resolve the target hostname and port with ChromeOS infra specific APIs.
 This design turned out bad, and we're moving the logic out of the framework.
 ***

 *** aside
 **Example**: Downloading external data files

-In Chrome OS lab, when downloading data files from Google Cloud Storage, test frameworks (not limited to Tast) are supposed to use Devservers, which act as a sort of caching proxy server to Google Cloud Storage with private credentials.
+In ChromeOS lab, when downloading data files from Google Cloud Storage, test frameworks (not limited to Tast) are supposed to use Devservers, which act as a sort of caching proxy server to Google Cloud Storage with private credentials.
 Tast uses Devservers to download external data files needed by tests.

 Test frameworks and Devservers use non-standard REST APIs to communicate.
-Today, many non-Chrome OS infra run Tast tests, but it is only Chrome OS infra that provides Devservers to Tast to allow downloading ACL'ed external data files.
+Today, many non-ChromeOS infra run Tast tests, but it is only ChromeOS infra that provides Devservers to Tast to allow downloading ACL'ed external data files.